mbevand/ledthemfight/README.md

 on it to render it on the physical LED string, showing your nice red color.
 Done.
 60 seconds, as promised!

-8. Let's make it flash red and blue.
+8. With more than 60 seconds we can do more fun things.
+Let's make it flash red and blue.
 Edit `MyEffect.py` to this:

 ```
 def render(index, frame):